Complex Marital Estates

 Another factor that can complicate a divorce involving a complex marital estate is the ownership of interest in a business.
 If the business is community property, the process of valuing the business can be complicated.
 Under Texas law, there are several different methods of determining the value of a business, and the parties may not agree on the most appropriate method.
 Additionally, even if the parties agree on the value of a business, they may disagree as to how the value of the business should be divided and whether one party should retain control over the business.Meet with a Skilled Divorce Lawyer in Dallas

 One of the main points of contention in most divorce cases is how any marital property should be divided.
 In divorces involving complex marital estates or disputes over the nature of certain property, negotiations between the parties can quickly become hostile.
 If you intend to seek a divorce in Dallas, it is wise to obtain legal counsel as soon as possible.
 The trusted divorce attorneys of the McClure Law Group will aggressively advocate on your behalf in helping you assert your rights and protect your interests.
 We frequently assist individuals in divorce cases in Dallas, Garland, Fort Worth, Richardson, McKinney, Irving, Frisco, and Rockwall, and in numerous cities throughout Dallas, Grayson, Collin, Tarrant, Denton, and Rockwall Counties.
-We are also available by appointment at our Collin County office in Plano.
 We can be contacted at 214.692.8200 or via the online form to schedule a meeting.